agrc/gis.utah.gov/sgid/state-only/index.md

 categories: []
 ---

 **Heads up!** We will be replacing the state-only ArcSDE-based SGID10 database with the [Open SGID]({% link sgid/open-sgid/index.md %}) on **December 31st, 2020**.
 After this date, the SGID10 database will no longer be accessible.
-The PostGIS-based Open SGID contains the same datasets and is available to anyone with an internet connection.
+The PostGIS-based Open SGID is available now and contains the same datasets and is available to anyone with an internet connection.
 Please take time now to update your data references.
 {: .pop .text-center}

 The SGID is a collection of vector-format GIS feature classes.
 Its' content is available for download from the [data pages]({% link data/index.html %}) on this website or via an ArcSDE database connection **for users within the State of Utah network**.
 Users with ArcGIS desktop clients that are at 10.2.1 or higher can use this resource.